mistermania64/Hospitality-Occupancy-Sensor/README.md

 You may find the assembly instructions on both the software and hardware sides of the occupancy sensor project you have sponsored below.
 This document is similar to the PDF documentation sent with this project.
 This README, as well as the PDF, detail the steps used to replicate the hardware and software assembly for testing the project.

 This README, as well as the PDF documentation, does not cover the website functionality nor server implementation.
 The website was later listed as a secondary requirement in the project’s final weeks and server implementation was never included in our project scope.
 Do not attempt to contact us to work on this project further as we are no longer under an educational obligation to work for you anymore.
+If you need further assistance for this project, ask Luis Garcia, who was our sponsor contact for this project.

 On behalf of the rest of the team, thank you for sponsoring this project that we can claim as our senior project.
 We completed the project to the best of our abilities and we hope that you may use our project to further benefit the company in the future, whether that will be the documentation, sensor hardware, the website, or other parts of the project that we spent since last September working on.
 We wish you all the best of luck with your future projects.